cran/RTL/README.md

 + `eiaStorageCap`: EIA crude storage capacity by PADD.
 + `dflong` and `dfwide` contain continuous futures prices sample data sets for Nymex (CL, HO, RB and NG contracts) and ICE Brent.
 + `crudepipelines` and `refineries` contain GIS information in the North American crude space.
-+ `twtrump` and `twoott` are historical tweets toy data sets from @realDonaldTrump and #OOTT for learning NLP.

 ## Python

-A python wrapper for some functions is available at https://github.com/bbcho/pyRTL
+A python version of RTL for most functions is available at https://pypi.org/project/risktools/.

 ## Installation